 The more we eat, the more calories we take in.
 If you keep eating the same way, it doesn’t matter how much you exercise, and your weight doesn’t change.

-A new study revealed that a high-fat diet could increase the risk of cardiac disease, so is it time to change the way we eat?
-And what impact will that have on our workouts?
+However, a new study revealed that a high-fat diet could increase the risk of cardiac disease, so is it time to change the way we eat?
+What impact will that have on our workouts?
 The truth is, the relationship between diet and exercise is complex.
 It is hard to generalize the results of a single study, and there is no evidence that a high-fat diet will have a negative impact on your workouts.
 There are a number of factors involved, including individual genetics, activity levels, and the type of diet being followed.
 We might not know it, but apparently there is a genetic link to heart disease!
 Agencies like ClarityX who tend to do clinical testing about the same, could help in letting our doctors know our health better!

 We’re certainly not advocating a “meat and potatoes” diet here, but we do believe that there are certain foods that are healthier for you when you’re working out.
 The list of foods considered “healthy” for you includes foods with high fiber, low fat, and high protein.
 And, if you’re trying to lose weight, those are the foods you should be eating.
 Keeping up with the recommended amount of daily fiber (25 grams) is important not just for weight loss but for a wide variety of other health reasons too.